Skip to main content

 serviceBag:Start()

 As soon as you retrieve the service you should be able to call methods on it.
-However, the state of the service will be whatever it is before init or start.
-You may want to call :Init() or :Start() before using methods on the service.
+You may want to call :Init() or :Start() before using methods on the service, because the state of the service will be whatever it is before Init or Start.

 Why can't you pass in arguments into :GetService()